quinnuk/LoopClip/README.md

 **Looping & trimming**
 - Trim by entering Hours / Minutes / Seconds in simple digit boxes — no free-text time formats to get wrong
 - **Auto-detect seamless loop** — analyzes a video (or a window within it) and automatically finds the best-matching loop point for you.
 See [Auto-Detect Seamless Loop](#auto-detect-seamless-loop) below.
-- Optional **seamless loop crossfade** that blends a clip's end into its start, with adjustable length (1 / 2 / 3 sec)
+- Optional **seamless loop crossfade** that blends a clip's end into its start, with adjustable length (1 / 2 / 3 sec) — if the crossfade can't be built for some reason, LoopClip falls back to saving a plain trimmed clip instead of losing the whole item, with a note shown next to the finished file

 **Command line**
 - Full CLI (`cli.py`) for scripting/automation — download-or-local-file input, auto-detect loop, crossfade, and encode, all from one command with no GUI required.
 See [Command-Line Interface](#command-line-interface).